fjperezcostas/uhttpd/README.md

 # uhttpd #

-A micro HTTP single thread web server written in C for Linux systems.
+A micro HTTP web server written in C for Linux systems.
+It can handle up to 100 concurrent connections at same time.

 ## Clone and compile the project ##